FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 - Branches are long-lived
 - Conflicts are complex or repeatedly reoccur
 - Preserving the development sequence aids understanding
-- The branch already integrates many upstream changes
+- The branch already integrates many changes from `develop`

 Because PRs are merged via **Squash & Merge**, neither approach affects the final history of `develop`.

 **Key expectation**
-A feature branch should include **all relevant changes from the target branch**, not merely be conflict-free.
+A feature branch should be reasonably up to date with the target branch (`develop`) so that the PR can be reviewed and tested against current code, not just merged without conflicts.

 ---